natoriamilligan/aws-multi-tier-terraform/README.md

-# Multi-Tier AWS Deployment with Terraform
+# Multi-Tier AWS Infrastructure with Terraform

 ## ❓ About
 Provision infrastructure for a multi-tier app on AWS using Terraform.

 This project creates:

 1. Frontend